google/tsunami-security-scanner-plugins/README.md

 ## Disclaimer

-Tsunami Security Scanner and its plugins are not an officially supported Google product.
+Tsunami Security Scanner and its plugins are not officially supported Google products.